 The doctors welcome new patients who live within our practice area.

 The practice has a boundary that is agreed by the PCT.
 If you live within the practice boundary and wish to register at the practice, please come into the surgery of your choice and speak to reception.
-The practice boundary is shown at all 3 surgeries if you would like to have a look, just ask at reception.
+The practice boundary is available if you would like to have a look, just ask at reception

 You will be asked to complete an NHS registration form and a new patient questionnaire.
 All patients need to fill out the registration form and there is a separate questionnaire for children aged 5 years and under.
 Once you have completed your forms and handed them back into the practice, you need to make an appointment for a New Patient Health Check.
 This is a 20 minute appointment with the practice nurse or health care assistant (HCA).
 You will be asked to give details of your medical history and medication.
 This check is practice policy and is important in order to keep your medical record up to date.

 You will be registering with the practice and not with a specific GP.
 You are free to see which ever clinician you choose.